Monday, May 30, 2016

 An Adventure To Lose Yourself In

 Every so often a game is released that breaks the mould and completely blows you away.
 Virgin Games released this point-and-click adventure back in 1992 and it's something quite remarkable.
 A game of great character, lore and charm.
-Interestingly, it was developed by David Sykes and Tony Warriner of Revolution Software and appears to be their one and only Atari ST game.
+Interestingly, it was developed by David Sykes and Tony Warriner of Revolution Software and appears to be their only Atari ST game.
 I hate it when that happens as I cannot help but wonder what else they would have made...

-Anyhow, the story begins with you waking up one day, only to find yourself locked away in a creepy dungeon.
+The story begins with you waking up one day, only to find yourself locked away in a creepy dungeon.
 You are a nobody, a peasant, and are called Diermot.
 You were previously part of an attempt to free the village of Turnvale from Selena and her army of Orc lookalikes, called Skorls.
 Sadly, that campaign ended in tragedy and everyone was killed!
 Whilst the bloodshed reigned, you bumped your noggin and were knocked unconscious only to be easily captured.

 Upon waking, you find yourself banged up in jail with a bad-tempered Skorl as your guard.
 Yikes!!